 Durability and Construction

 Constructed of a steel frame and carbon fiber shell, the Vitruvian Trainer+ is sure to last.
 Despite its small size, the machine weighs almost 70 pounds and feels hefty during transport.
+Still, this is nothing compared to other smart home gym systems, most of which must be drilled into a wall and weigh well over 100 pounds.
 It’s designed to support a maximum user weight capacity of 330 pounds—just as much as many treadmills and other cardio machines.

 Vitruvian Trainer+ vs Tonal